MarkPhrank/MarkPhrank/README.md

 - 👋 Hi, I’m @MarkPhrank
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in Java
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on JavaScript
+- 💞️ I’m looking to collaborate on Java
 - 📫 How to reach me tyu25200@gmail.com

 <!---